polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

 ##### `ApproveMetadataModification`

-`ApproveMetadataModification` gives an approval (see the `MetadataModificationApproval` type) to a specified origin.
+The `ApproveMetadataModification` gives an approval (see the `MetadataModificationApproval` type) to a specified origin.
 The origin will be notified about that with the `NoteMetadataModificationApproval` message.

 Similar to the `ModifyMetadata` instruction, to be executed, the `ApproveMetadataModification` requires an origin.
 The consequences and questions are the same as for the `ModifyMetadata`.